CBD is NOT a panacea for every modern illness. It may or may not work for you and the research surrounding its benefits is still weak.

 CBD for Burnout: Can It Help Deal with Your Exhaustion?

-However, ten months later I was quitting.
-I surely wasn’t in the wrong profession, but 60-80 hours a week, workplace toxicity and feelings of stagnation, powerlessness and being “not enough,” were making my whole life miserable.
+However, a little bit over a year later I was quitting.
+I surely loved the job, but 60-80 hours a week, workplace toxicity, feelings of stagnation, powerlessness and the pressure of proving myself, were making my whole life miserable.

 A number of factors played a role in my quitting decision and the main one was job burnout.